- Oops!Something went wrong.Please try again later.

 Adjusted Earnings before interest, taxes, depreciation and amortization (“Adjusted EBITDA”), is calculated as income (loss) from operating activities plus amortization and depreciation and stock-based compensation expense.
 The most directly comparable IFRS measure is operating income (loss).

-Annualized revenue is calculated as actual revenue extrapolated from the beginning of the year or date of acquisition over 365 days.
+Annualized revenue and annualized EBITDA are calculated as actual revenue or EBITDA extrapolated from the beginning of the year or date of acquisition over 365 days.

 FORWARD LOOKING INFORMATION: